kunalghosh/AcademicStats/README.md

 pip install git+https://github.com/kunalghosh/AcademicStats.git#egg=academic_stats
 ```

+## Data
+The Arxiv and PubMed data is stored in google drive.
+The link to the data can be found in the assignment homepage on [hackmd.io](hackmd.io/@wmvanvliet/S1QiaABZ9)

 ## Usage
 Down the PubMed and Arxiv datasets.
 Each should be stored in a separate folder and contain one file per author.
 ```bash